openrport/openrport/README.md

 ## Install a web-based frontend
 Rport comes with a user-friendly web-based frontend.
 The frontend has it's own none-open-source repository.
 The installation is quick and easy.
 [Learn more](docs/frontend.md).

+<a name="cli"></a>
+## Install the command-line interface
+You can also manage clients, tunnels, and commandd from a user-friendly command-line utility.
+It's available as a stand-alone static binary for Windows and Linux.
+See [https://github.com/cloudradar-monitoring/rportcli](https://github.com/cloudradar-monitoring/rportcli).
+The command-line utility does not cover all API capabilities yet.
+But it's already a very useful tool making rport even more powerful.

 <a name="versioning"></a>
 ## Versioning model
 rport uses `<major>.<minor>.<buildnumber>` version pattern for compatibility with a maximum number of package managers.